 Actually, not only were toilets totally taboo at the time, it was forbidden even to show a bathroom.
 Although the censors in this instance eventually bent this previously rigid policy, they did insist that only a toilet tank could be displayed--not the bowl itself.

-Once this cultural barrier was breached, it did not take TV long to sink into its current miasma of bad taste where anything and everything prurient goes and where NBC almost broadcast a Fear Factor episode showing contestants drinking mugfuls of two different types of bodily fluids from a donkey (including one fluid which was golden in color and another which could be obtained only from a male version of the animal).
+Once this cultural barrier was breached, it did not take TV long to sink into its current miasma of bad taste where anything and everything prurient goes and where NBC almost broadcast a Fear Factor episode showing contestants drinking mugfuls of two different types of bodily fluids from a donkey (one fluid was golden in color and the other could be obtained only from a male version of the animal).
 The release of the donkey event in the U.S. market was cancelled at the last minute by Comcast, NBC's parent company, after a description of the upcoming broadcast leaked out and controversy ensued as a result.

 No comments: